 Some things the leader will never know.
 That’s okay.
 There are issues within the life of an organization, however, that while the leader may not know readily, or even want to know, he or she should explore continually.

-One of my rules of thumb in determining what I need to know and what I don’t.
-If it has the potential to impact the long-term health of the organization then I need to know about it.
-It could be a change we are about to make, a mistake we made, or just perceptions that people have within the organization.
+One of my rules of thumb in determining what I need to know and what I don’t is if it has the potential to impact the long-term health of the organization then I need to know about it.
+It could be a change we are about to make, a mistake we made, or just perceptions people have within or outside the organization.
 But, if I’m eventually going to hear about it anyway I want to hear about it as early in the process as possible.

 Want to test your awareness?